mccallpitcher/LearnR-Part1/README.md

-**Step 1:** Open the slides for today's workshop in a new tab: https://mccall-pitcher.quarto.pub/learn-r-slides/#/title-slide
+**Step 1:** Open the slides in a new tab: https://mccall-pitcher.quarto.pub/learn-r-slides/#/title-slide
 <br>
 **Step 2:** Download materials as a zip file by clicking the green "Code" button, then "Download ZIP"
 <br>